ariakerstein/astropaper/src/pages/about.md

 title: "About"
 ---

 I use this space to keep track of my various thoughts about the world.
-As a Produce manager and leader I think a lot about Product craft, essays and general observations.
+As a Product manager and leader I think a lot about Product craft, essays and general observations.

-I currently run a [healthTech accelerator](https://www.cancerhackerlab.com/) with a focus on bringing consumer tech to cancer care ().
+I currently run a [healthTech accelerator](https://www.cancerhackerlab.com/) with a focus on bringing consumer tech to cancer care.
+That company is currently in stealth but coming soon.

 Here’s a list of useful links: